trussworks/terraform-aws-sso-group/README.md

 # Terraform AWS SSO Group

-This module provisions AWS IAM Identity Center (formerly AWS Single Sign-On) resources:
+This module provisions AWS IAM Identity Center (formerly AWS Single Sign-On) resources.

-- An Identity Store group and group memberships for each user that is specified (the module does not provision users for you)
-  - Alternatively, you may supply your own pre-existing Identity Store group.
-This is especially useful if you make use of an external IdP such as Okta.
-In this case, set `create_group = false` but still provide the group_name.
-You should also omit users to avoid drift from the IdP.
-- A Permission Set with options for inline, AWS-managed, and customer-managed policy attachments to attach to the group
-- Account assignments provisioning the permission set in each specified account
+The main functionality of this module is to dynamically provision permission set and account combinations and attach them to an existing user group.

+## V2 Upgrade

+- **BREAKING CHANGE**: The default behavior for group creation has changed to not creating the user group
+- **BREAKING CHANGE**: The module no longer supports the use of in-line policy attachments for permission sets.
+- **BREAKING CHANGE**: Customer supplied policies should now be supplied by a single list of maps containing name, path, and optionally description
+- Where version 1 used to provision a single permission set and attach all policies to it, version 2 creates a permission set per policy supplied.
+The intent is to allow for less verbose terraform when creating multiple permission sets to be attached to a single group.

 ## Prerequisites